Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 It is difficult to know which algorithms would be good on this problem or what configurations to use.
 We get an idea from the previous plots that some of the Iris classes are partially linearly separable in some dimensions, so we are expecting generally good results.

-Let’s evaluate 2 different algorithms: Linear Discriminant Analysis (LDA) and Gaussian Naive Bayes (NB).
+Next I evaluated two different algorithms: Linear Discriminant Analysis (LDA) and Gaussian Naive Bayes (NB).
 T felt this was an appropriate blend of simple linear (LDA) and nonlinear (NB) algorithms.
-It was also very important to reset the random number seed before each run to ensure that the evaluation of each algorithm is performed using precisely the same data splits.
-It ensures the results are directly comparable.
+It was important to reset the random number seed before each run to ensure that the evaluation of each algorithm is performed using precisely the same data splits.
+This ensures the results are directly comparable.
 We can now build the models (See Index[12] in project.py file) [6].

-We program Python to evaluate each model in turn by creating a for loop that will begin the 10-fold cross validation process to train and test the Iris data.
-Following this, we compare the models to each other and select the most accurate (See Index[12] output below).
+I programmed Python to evaluate each model in turn by creating a for loop that would begin the 10-fold cross validation process to train and test the Iris data.
+Following this, it was simply a case of comparing the models to each other and selecting the most accurate (See Index[12] output below).

 The output (Index[12]) can be seen in this URL: https://image.ibb.co/d4QSjn/Index12.png

-We can also generate an algorithm comparison plot of these evaluation results and compare the spread and the mean accuracy of each model (See Index[13] output below).
+I also generated an algorithm comparison plot of these evaluation results and compared the spread and the mean accuracy of each model (See Index[13] output below).

 The output (Index[13]) can be seen in this URL: https://image.ibb.co/hZirAS/Index13.png

-From the output we can see that both models produced the same accuracy for predicting Iris species (97.5%).
-However, for the final step we will choose the LDA model to get an idea of the accuracy of the model on our validation set.
-LDA was the method Fisher used himself on his original analysis and this will give us an independent final check on the accuracy of the model [6].
+From the output I discovered that both models produced the ****same*** accuracy for predicting Iris species (97.5%).
+However, for the final step I choose the LDA model over Naive Bayes to get an idea of the accuracy of the model on my validation set.
+Indeed, LDA was the method Fisher himself used on his original analyses.
+This gave me an independent final check on the accuracy of the model [6].

 It is valuable to keep a validation set in case you made an error during training, such as overfitting to the training set or a data leak.
 Both will result in an overly optimistic result.
-We can now run the model directly on the validation set and summarize the results as a final accuracy score, a confusion matrix and a classification report (See Index [14] below):
+Next I ran the model directly on the validation set and printed the results summary as a final accuracy score, a confusion matrix and a classification report (See Index [14] below):

 The output (Index[14]) can be seen in this URL: https://image.ibb.co/eXQA4n/Index14.png

-We have now made predictions on the validation dataset and can see that the accuracy is 0.966 or 97%.
-The confusion matrix provides an indication of the three errors made, and the classification report provides a breakdown of each species by precision, recall, f1-score and support showing excellent results.
-It can be therefore inferred that the LDA model for predicting Iris species based on measurements of anatomy is highly predicitive and reliable.
+I had now made predictions on the validation dataset and found that the accuracy wass 0.966 or 97%.
+The confusion matrix provided an indication of the three errors made, and the classification report afforded a breakdown of each species by precision, recall, f1-score and support showing excellent results.
+It could be therefore be safely inferred that the LDA model for predicting Iris species based on measurements of anatomy was highly predicitive and reliable.

 ***Machine learning program using ScikitLearn on the existing Iris data***

-To complete the Iris project I used ScikitLearn to generate a decision tree classifier algorithm.
+For the final part of the project I used ScikitLearn to generate a decision tree classifier algorithm.
 This program is a basic example of supervised learning.

 The algorithm works by telling Python to "learn" all of the exisiting data in the Iris dataset.
 Essentially, Python takes all of the existing Iris measurements, conducts regressional analyses, and then "matches" its calculations to each of the corresponding flower species.

-Following this, Python can ask the user to input 4 "new" Iris measurements (sepal length, sepal width, petal length and petal width).
-Python will then decide what Iris species it "believes" the measurements belong to based on what it has just learned and from what new measurments we have given it.
+Following this, Python will ask the user to input 4 "new" Iris measurements (sepal length, sepal width, petal length and petal width) and then decide what Iris species it "believes" the measurements belong to based on what it has just learned and from what new measurments we have given it.
-Python will then output the predicted flower type and generate an accuracy estimate (percentage) and confidence intervals based on this prediction [15] (See Index [15] below and Index[15] in project.py file):
+Python will output this predicted flower type and generate an accuracy estimate (percentage) and confidence intervals based on its prediction [15] (See Index [15] below and Index[15] in project.py file):

 The output (Index[15]) can be seen in this URL: https://image.ibb.co/hiP1Un/Index15.png